SoftwareDroid/Izumi/readme.md

 For simple test purposes the key parameter can also be omitted.
 In this case a default key is used.
 All other parameters are defined in the profile file provided.

+The optional argument `--server` allows it to send commands over a tcp socket to izumi, which allows for example control it via hot keys see [ Remote Control and Hot Keys](#remote).
 ### The Profile File <a name="profile"></a>
 Profile files are written in the [HJSON](https://hjson.github.io/) format.
 For examples see in *example_profiles* folder.